deservetom0urn/Adventure-Game/README.md

-# 2D Top-Down Adventure Game
+# 2D Adventure Game

-This is a simple 2D top-down adventure game built in Unity.
+This is a simple 2D adventure game built in Unity.
 I created this project to practice player movement, user input, and C# scripting while learning how Unity's component system works.

 ## 🛠️ What I Built